 Furthermore, selling beeswax or beeswax products can be quite lucrative too.
 This stuff is not cheap, so selling it can make you a whole lot of cash, especially if you are already selling the honey.

 Things like soap, candles, lip balms, hair products, and even finishes for wood are all things that can be made of beeswax.

+Both Bee Pollen and the propolis bring major health benefits.
 Did you know that bee pollen is actually a really good natural remedy?
 Yes, it’s true.
 Many people experience allergies; there is no doubt about that.

 But, did you know that the pollen which bees disperse can actually be the solution to the allergies caused by the very same plants?
 Bees also produce something called Propolis, which they use to sanitize their hives.

 Both bee pollen and this Propolis have special anti-allergy and anti-inflammatory benefits that are underrated.